Specialist Care Home Within All Hallows

 An ideal location for peace and professional care.
 As said by one of our residents “Live life……”

-St Edmund’s House is a sixteen bed specialist care home for adults with a range of complex neurological disabilities.
+St Edmund’s is a sixteen bed specialist care home for adults with a range of complex neurological disabilities.
 It provides 24 hour care to people over 18 years of age who are highly physically dependent, many of whom will be wheelchair users and need full assistance with most activities of daily living.

 - A warm friendly atmosphere